niklas-may/svgpipe/README.md

 ### `onEnd`

 Will be called with the `Context` after all SVGs are processed.
-Return nothing or `IFile[]` with additional files that you want to write to disk. `Context` provides a type handler that creates a TypeScript type file for the module and a corresponding token handler.
+Return nothing or `IWriter[]` with additional files that you want to write to disk. `Context` provides a type handler that creates a TypeScript type file for the module and a corresponding token handler.

 ### `config`